-A number of key objectives have been developed to help deliver the vision:
+Six key objectives have been developed to help deliver the vision:

-- 1. Develop a better understanding of the existing community growing provision in Perth and Kinross, including the demand for, and the barriers to, food growing. - 2.
-Create and maintain an allotment waiting list to gauge the demand for growing space across Perth and Kinross. - 3.
-Identify potentially suitable land for additional community growing spaces in order to improve the current provision, especially in communities experiencing socio-economic disadvantage. - 4.
-Work with partners across Perth and Kinross to help overcome identified barriers including delivering new growing spaces and support activities such as training and sharing knowledge and skills. - 5.
-Raise awareness of the benefits of food growing, encourage more people to become involved and support the establishment of new growing groups.
+- 1. Improve understanding: develop a better understanding of the existing community growing provision in Perth and Kinross, including the demand for, and the barriers to, food growing. - 2.
+Develop a waiting list: create and maintain an allotment waiting list to gauge the demand for growing space across Perth and Kinross. - 3.
+Identify land: identify potentially suitable land for additional community growing spaces in order to improve the current provision, especially in communities experiencing socio-economic disadvantage. - 4.
+Deliver projects: work with partners across Perth and Kinross to help overcome identified barriers, including delivering new growing spaces and establishing new growing groups. - 5.
+Develop knowledge and skills: help deliver support activities such as training and encourage knowledge and skills sharing. - 6.
+Raise Awareness: raise awareness of the socio-economic and environmental benefits of food growing and encourage more people to become involved.

-Delivering the Strategy's vision and objectives will result in a range of positive outcomes, including environmental, social and economic benefits.
+Delivering the Strategy's vision and objectives will result in a number of positive outcomes, including environmental, social and economic benefits.